As a Windows service, RPM Remote Print Manager® ("RPM") cannot access shared printers on your network or shared folders.

 For that reason, we added support for login credentials for any printer or folder device in RPM.
-You can also access shared printers or folders from a filter action this same way.
+You can also access shared printers or folders from a filter action in this same way.

 Your Windows network protects shared printers and folders using login credentials.
-Credentials prevent people from outside your network getting access to your printers and folders unless they have a valid login.
+Credentials prevent people from outside your network from getting access to your printers and folders unless they have a valid login.

 Shared printers use login credentials

 Let's look at the credentials used for a text print action.
 The other actions that use credentials work much the same way.

 The credentials droplist is at the top.
 Notice that "no credentials" is the default.
 Also shown are credentials for the BROOKS domain and the user 'dave' because that was the logged-in user when we ran the user interface.
 If we selected "BROOKS\dave" then this action would use Dave's login credentials, and any printer or shared drive that Dave can access when he's logged in would also be available to RPM.

 If we had previously selected "dave" the form would show that: